All Episodes

 Good afternoon, Sean.

-But this that's at the time of their lives during the pandemic.
+They've had the time of their lives during the pandemic.

-And uh all the Democrats and all the lefties who fell in love with him and swooned about him and called him the love dove and you know virtually threw their panties at him, they were just reacting to a fraudulent performance.
+And all the Democrats and all the lefties who fell in love with him and swooned about him and called him the love dove and, you know, virtually threw their panties at him.

-Well, he was a sex god, he was a sex symbol.
+He was a sex symbol.

 It's hard to believe now.

-And in fact, the truth was the opposite that Cuomo at the same time was hysterical, he was bungling everything, he was overreacting, asking for too many ventilators, uh everything he asked for Donald Trump gave him, as you just said, including the US uh NS Comfort, the hospital ship, and the Jabbit Center turned into a pop-up hospital, none of which was used.
+Everything he asked for, Donald Trump gave him, as you just said, including the US NS Comfort, the hospital ship, and the Jabbit Center turned into a pop-up hospital, none of which was used.

-And then, you know, his callous memo, which he has downplayed, run away from, hidden from sight, and then covered up the actual numbers of deaths that were happened because of uh that callous order that he made to send COVID patients into those nursing homes with the most vulnerable population that we knew at the time.
+And then, you know, his callous memo, which he has downplayed, run away from, hidden from sight, and then covered up the actual numbers of deaths that happened because of that callous order that he made to send COVID patients into those nursing homes with the most vulnerable population that we knew at the time.

-It's no excuse he pretends we didn't know enough.
+He pretends we didn't know enough.

 We knew it was public knowledge that elderly people were at risk.

-He had Trump derangement syndrome uh, you know, to a power of a thousand, and that was what he was running on.
+He had Trump derangement syndrome, you know, to a power of a thousand.

 That was it.